 “Never underestimate the power of a small group of committed citizens to change the world.
 Indeed, it has never been done otherwise.” – Margaret Mead

-In its 17th year, Mitzvah DAY ONE is now a well-subscribed, much anticipated, highly populated, volunteer-run event that our membership is proud of: a day on which we experience the power of a community effort towards Tikkun Olam, healing the world.
+Mitzvah Day ONE is a well-subscribed, much anticipated, highly populated, volunteer-run event that our membership is proud of—a day on which we experience the power of a community effort towards Tikkun Olam, or healing the world.

-Household Goods Recycling of Massachusetts (HGRM) is an independent not-for-profit organization based in Acton, MA that provides household goods, free of charge, to people in need.
-We accept donations of gently used household items that will help people make a home.
-As an organization staffed by volunteers, we depend on the generosity of community members for goods, time and financial support.
-Please consider supporting us so that we can continue to achieve our mission.
+Household Goods accepts donations of gently used household items that will help make a home comfortable.
+As an organization staffed by volunteers, they depend on the generosity of community members for goods, time and financial support.

 To learn about volunteering, please contact Naomi Rosenfeld at .
 This is a wonderful activity for parents and children 11 and older and is a fantastic project for B’nai mitzvah families.
 If you’re interested in TELEM Teens, please contact Nancy Kaplan at .

 The Healing Garden, based in Harvard, provides expertise in therapeutic services and wellness education to the community at large, so that the Garden’s unique and remarkable environment will reach as many people as possible.The Healing Garden’s mission is to optimize the quality of life for all those affected by cancer, having served over 1500 clients affected by cancer as well as providing care for their caregivers and families.
 For information about Healing Garden contact JoAnn Simon at .
 At our Mitzvah Day Kerem Shalom provides hand-made gifts, healing lotions, teas, and potted winter bulbs to cheer the patients receiving services at Healing Garden.